Aikku93/ulcplayer-gba/README.md

 If you desperately wish to get your hands on the NDS version, feel free to message me (it is currently running on libnds).
 However, please note that it hasn't been fully debugged yet (due to real-life issues and focusing on other projects), and issues might arise in edge cases.

+In the off chance that there is a syntax change, this demo will be updated so as to have a reference assembly decoder.